CloudTestDrive/EventLabs/AppDev/node_jet/node_deploy.md

 Start by downloading the [zip file](bin/node-jet-server.zip) containing the Node.js and Oracle JET artifacts of the application.

+**Attention ! ** To correctly donwload the application, click on the above link, then use the "Download" button on the top right of the screen.
+The resulting zip file should be approx. 16Mb

 The application is built using a Node.js application framework called Express.js.
 Express.js is a popular Node.js framework that helps us to organize our web application into an MVC architecture.

 Open the file to understand the content of this package :